jean-michel-thoorens/FastForth-for-MSP430FRxxxx/README.md

 in file explorer then right clic on root to connect a network drive, copy shared name in drive name and choose a free drive letter a:, b: ...

-Thus all relative paths will be linked to this drive, except the three \MSP430-FORTH\files.bat links.
+Thus all relative paths will be linked to this drive, except the three \MSP430-FORTH\files.bat and \binaries\prog.bat links.
 For all of them right clic select, select properties then check drive letter in target.

 WARNING! if you erase a file directly in this drive or in one of its subfolders, no trash, the file is lost!